 Share this:

 513-621-4400

-From live music to exercise classes and kid’s activities, Washington Park has free, family-friendly events for folks of all ages.
+From live music to exercise classes and kids’ activities, Washington Park offers a variety of free, family-friendly events for all ages.

 Related Article: Things for African Americans to do this year

 Jazz and blues are among America’s most significant cultural achievements.
 These genres unite people across the divides of race, region, and national boundaries.
-You can see for yourself by checking out live music from the best jazz performers in Cincinnati.
+Let’s continue to embrace the magic of live jazz in Cincinnati and nurture our community’s love for this timeless art form.

-Jazz fans can also follow the Cincinnati Jazz Community on Facebook or visit Women of Jazz, Blues, and R&B Singers of Cincinnati to learn about jazz legends, new jazz musicians, emerging jazz artists, and jazz history.
+Jazz fans can also follow the Cincinnati Jazz Community on Facebook to learn about jazz legends, new jazz musicians, emerging jazz artists, and jazz history.

 If we have missed any upcoming Cincinnati jazz events or jazz clubs, please submit them to The Voice of Black Cincinnati calendar.

-Cincinnati Jazz Venues photo provided by © [AS Photo Project] /Adobe Stock, © [BillionPhotos.com] /Adobe Stock
+Cincinnati Jazz Venues photos provided by © [AS Photo Project] /Adobe Stock, © [BillionPhotos.com] /Adobe Stock, Cafe Vivace, Biography.com, CCJO, Ludlow Garage, Taft Theater

+Share this: